-In points 3 and 5 above we have already talked about how you can help yourself regarding reading widely and using a dictionary actively.
+In points 3 and 5 above we've already talked about how you can help yourself by reading widely and using a dictionary actively.
 In addition you should:

-- Practise writing under exam time conditions so that it becomes a habit. - Familiarise yourself with the assessment criteria Content, Communicative Achievement, Organisation and Language.
-See page 9 for more about how Writing is assessed. - Write 10-minute plans for a variety of questions in past papers, so that planning becomes automatic and quick. - Be sure to familiarise yourself with sample answers in your course material and practice test books.
+- Practise writing under exam time conditions so that it becomes a habit. - Familiarise yourself with the assessment criteria Content, Task Achievement, Organisation and Language.
+See page 9 for more about how Writing is assessed. - Train yourself to read the rubric carefully so you don't miss out any part of the task you have to do.
+You could work through past papers, making a plan for each task, then writing within the time allowance and in accordance with the word count. - Be sure to familiarise yourself with model answers in your course material.
 This way you can see how answers should be structured, see how the writer is aware of the target reader, and get an idea of the variety of grammatical structures and range of vocabulary that is required.